short let regulations in UK

 Tax Considerations for Short Let Landlords in London

-Significant tax changes have taken effect, and short-let landlords should stay updated to ensure they stay compliant with their financial obligations.
+Significant tax changes have taken effect, and short-let landlords should stay up to date to ensure they remain compliant with their financial obligations.

 To start, the Rent A Room scheme is still on.
-This means homeowners are exempt from paying taxes as long as they only earn £7,500 a year and they’re not letting the whole property.
+This means homeowners are exempt from paying taxes as long as they earn £7,500 a year and don’t let out the whole property.

 All rental income is now considered as regular property income, so it would also be taxed in the same way.

-The Furnished Holiday Lettings (FHL) tax regime ended last 5 April 2025, which means FHL properties can no longer enjoy income tax and capital gains tax benefits (corporation tax benefits ended on 1 April 2025).
-The capital gains tax rate for the sale of a residential property also went down from 28% to 24%.
+The Furnished Holiday Lettings (FHL) tax regime ended on 5 April 2025, which means FHL properties can no longer enjoy income tax and capital gains tax benefits (corporation tax benefits ended on 1 April 2025).
+The capital gains tax rate on the sale of a residential property also decreased from 28% to 24%.

-Landlords are also required to keep a detailed record and file of their Self-Assessment tax return, as long as their earnings exceed allowances.
+Landlords are also required to keep a detailed record and file for their Self-Assessment tax return, provided their earnings exceed allowances.

 Make sure you check with a tax advisor to ensure you’re paying the right tax obligations, especially when you’re managing multiple shortlets or if you partner with a property management company.